basementuniverse/jsonpad-php/README.md

 	composer install

-And in your PHP code, include the Composer autoloader:
+In your PHP code, include the Composer autoloader:

 	require_once("vendor/autoload.php");